NYUAD-CRC/crc-docs/_sources/hpc/jobs/job_jubail.rst.txt

       - Large memory nodes are requested using the ``bigmem`` partition for memory greater than 480GB.
     * -
       - Dalma has three large memory nodes.
-      - Jubail has the same large memory nodes with no new additions.
+      - Jubail has four large memory nodes.
     * -
       - ``#SBATCH -p bigmem`` was optional
       - ``#SBATCH -p bigmem`` is mandatory